ScienceComputing/NGSOmics_Programming/README.md

   - Run FastQC to [evaluate sequence quality and content](FastQC/Run_FastQC.sh)
   - Use Trim Galore to [trim reads](FastQC/Trim_Read.sh) if we spot low-quality base calls/adaptor contamination
   - Re-run FastQC to [re-evaluate sequence quality and content](FastQC/Run_FastQC.sh)
+  - If our single-cell RNA-seq data is generated from the plate-based protocol, we can ...
+    - Use STAR to perform alignment and FeatureCounts to generate the count matrix
+  - If our single-cell RNA-seq data is generated from the droplet-based protocol, we can ...
     - Use kb-python package to perform [psuedo sequence alignment and generate the count matrix](SingleCellRNASeq/kb-python)
   - Use Cell Ranger pipelines to perform [sequence alignment and generate the count matrix](SingleCellRNASeq/CellRanger/cellrangercount.sh)
 - After having the `feature-barcode matrices` at hand, we can ...
   - Use Scanpy workflow to perform [preprocessing, cell clustering, marker gene detection](SingleCellRNASeq/Scanpy/PBMC), and [trajectory inference](SingleCellRNASeq/Scanpy/Bone_Marrow)